Trace Systoles and Sink Constant: Generalized Markoff maps

 One may establish a bijective correspondence between $\Um$--Markoff maps and $\Um$--Markoff triples, by fixing three regions $X_1, X_2, X_3$ which meet at some vertex $v_0$, and considering a map $\phi \mapsto (\phi(X_1), \phi (X_2 ), \phi(X_3))$.

-This process may be inverted by constructing a tree of $\Um$--Markoff triples as Bowditch did in \cite{bow_mar} for Markoff triples and as Tan, Wong and Zhang did in \cite{tan_gen} for the $\mu$--Markoff triples: given a $\Um$-Markoff triple $(x_1,x_2,x_3)$, set $\phi(X_i)=x_i$, and extend over $\Omega$ as dictated by the edge relations.
-That's because if the edge relation \eqref{eqn:edge} is satisfied along all edges, then it suffices that the vertex relation \eqref{eqn:vertex} is satisfied at a single vertex.
+This process may be inverted by constructing a tree of $\Um$--Markoff triples as Bowditch did in \cite{bow_mar} for Markoff triples and as Tan, Wong and Zhang did in \cite{tan_gen} for the $\mu$--Markoff triples: given a $\Um$-Markoff triple $(x_1,x_2,x_3)$, set $\phi(X_i)=x_i$, and extend over $\Omega$ as dictated by the edge relations \ref{eqn:edge}.
+That's because if the edge relation \eqref{eqn:edge} is satisfied along all edges, then it suffices that the vertex relation \eqref{eqn:vertex} is satisfied at a single vertex to ensure that it is satisified at all vertices of $\mathcal{T}$.

-In this way one obtains an identification of ${\bf \Phi}_{\Um}$ with the algebraic variety in $\C^3$ given by the $\Um$--Markoff equation.
+This way, one obtains an identification of ${\bf \Phi}_{\Um}$ with the algebraic variety in $\C^3$ given by the $\Um$--Markoff equation.
 In particular, ${\bf \Phi}_{\Um}$ gets an induced topology as a subset of $\C^3$.